bmth-arg-wiki/bmth-arg-wiki.github.io/index.md

 image: "/Resources/webpage/webpage-overview.png"
 ---

-# Home
+# Welcome to the BMTH lore wiki!

 {% include content/info.html
 title="Where love is the law, a Youtopia" icon="fa-solid fa-heart" content="Welcome to the Bring Me The Horizon ARG Wiki!
-We are here to help you get started."
+We are here to help you get started.
+If you are completely new here, we recommend you start with the [story recap]([ages/lore/story-recap)."
 %}

 This wiki centers all around the mysteries around the album [POST HUMAN: NeX GEn](pages/music/ph-nex-gen).
 The Alternate Reality Game, or ARG, is currently still developing and so is [the team](pages/about).